hughesadam87/pyparty/README.rst

 effort to generate test data for SEM and AFM images of gold nanoparticles on glass substrates.
 We really enjoyed scikit-image_ for image processing and sought to implement it in generating test data.
 We sought to provide an API for managing labeled particles from real images.
-Scikit-image draw and measure modules laid the groundwork to the core functionaly that ``pyparty`` attempts to streamline.
+Scikit-image draw and measure modules laid the groundwork to the core functionality that ``pyparty`` attempts to streamline.

 I should also note that some of the inspiration can from the excellent ``Analyze Particles`` features in ImageJ_.